 34. Easy Not So Scary Ghosts – Halloween Rice Krispie Treats – Unsophisticated Cook

-When you need easy Halloween treats in a hurry, it just doesn’t get any easier than these adorable little Halloween Rice Krispie treats’ ghosts… From start to finish they take just about 15 minutes (plus cooling time)!
+When you need easy treats in a hurry, it just doesn’t get any easier than these adorable little Rice Krispie treats’ ghosts… From start to finish they take just about 15 minutes (plus cooling time)!

 35. Halloween Kettle Corn – Pudge Factor